 Hilton Brook runs down the western side of the village.
 Part of the brook's course has been moved to the west to bypass the village.

-Derby Airfield lies just south of the village.
+Derby Airfield lies just south-east of the village.

 M. J. RICHARDSON has a photograph of the 'Black Magic' shop at the Derby Airfield on Geo-graph, taken in October, 2012.